Custom certificates are meant for Business and Enterprise customers who want to use their own SSL certificates.

 Geo Key Manager (private key restriction)

-By default, private keys will be encrypted and securely distributed to each data center, where they can be utilized for local SSL/TLS termination.
-Customers that wish to restrict where these keys may be used can elect to specify a ‘Private Key Restriction’ during upload.
+By default, Cloudflare encrypts and securely distributes private keys to all Cloudflare data centers, where they can be used for local SSL/TLS termination.
+If you want to restrict where your private keys may be used, use Geo Key Manager.